MPenaR/vectorized_LSM/README.md

 # vectorized_LSM
-A simple numpy implementation of the Linear Sampling Method in a vectorized manner
+A simple numpy + scipy implementation of the Linear Sampling Method in a vectorized manner